 “I am a university graduate from Robert Gordon University in Aberdeen.
 I studied journalism for four years and joined Deadline News to solidify my skills in news writing and gathering.
 This is a great hands-on programme for me as it allows me to work as many hours as I want with a variety of different shifts.
 This internship allows me to get experience writing stories for social media as well as the Deadline News website with some stories even having the chance to make it to the national press.”

 About Deadline News

-The placement is unpaid, although expenses of £10 a day (seven hours) will be provided.
+The placement is unpaid, although out-of-pocket expenses will be covered.

 After the pandemic is brought under control some work will be based in the Deadline office in Edinburgh subject to availability of space and members of staff to supervise.

 Participants will gain experience of online journalism and publishing under the close supervision of professional staff.

 Placements will last for a minimum of four weeks and could last for as long as both parties are happy with the arrangement.
 The actual working hours will be negotiated in advance with the emphasis on flexibility.
 Participants should give a minimum of seven hours a week up to 35 hours.
 There is scope to change working hours during the programme.
 Subject to agreement, work can be done during evenings and weekends if that better suits the participant.